 - Color Character: Notably averted.
 Falcon was the first black hero not to have "Black" in his name.

-- Feather Flechettes: Has this ability in The Superhero Squad Show, The Avengers: Earth's Mightiest Heroes and Avengers Assemble but hasn't as of yet been able to do this in the comics.
+- Feather Flechettes: Has this ability in multiple adaptations starting with The Superhero Squad Show, but hasn't as of yet been able to do this in the comics.

 - Hard Light: The Falcon's Wakandan-made costume has hard light wings.

 - Heart Is an Awesome Power: One would think being able to talk to birds would be a useless power, until you remember that basically means he has a massive spy network everywhere.
 It's been said that his birds make for a better information source than Nick Fury's spies.
 After all, who pays attention to whether there's a bird nearby?

 - Hero with Bad Publicity: It's been a major theme in his days as Captain America, his openness about his views on politics caused so much outrage that superheroes such as U.S.Agent were sent after him to reclaim the shield.
 (Notably, U.S. Agent, despite not agreeing with Sam's politics, refused the job until asked to do so by Steve Rogers himself.)